kobejean/moji/README.md

 # Moji

-A swift package for natural language processing
+A library for natural language processing

 ## Developement